Scalable Estimation and Inference with Large-scale or Online Survival Data: Numerical studies

 Next, we examine the computational scalability of the proposed method and compare it with the batch-based method.
 Note that the computational complexity of the batch-based method is $O(N^2)$.
-By \cite{jin2003rank}, the optimization of (\ref{obj:gehan}) can be formulated as a linear programming problem and we use the $rq()$ function in $R$ software to obtain the estimator.
-We let the error $\varepsilon$ follows the standard normal distribution and the censoring proportion is set to be $20\%$.
+By \cite{jin2003rank}, the optimization of (\ref{obj:gehan}) can be formulated as a linear programming problem and we use the the R package {\it aftgee} \citep{chiou2014fitting} to obtain the estimator.
+We let the error $\varepsilon$ follows the standard extreme value distribution and the censoring proportion is set to be $20\%$.
 The data are generated as before and we repeat the data generation $200$ times.
-We use $\mbox{Batch}$ to denote the classical batch-based method and use $\mbox{SGD}(k)$ to denote the proposed SGD method which updates the estimates every $k$ data points.
-The average computation time per petition is summarized in Table \ref{tab:time} for varying $N$ and $k$.

-From Table \ref{tab:time}, we can see that the proposed SGD method scales well with the size of the dataset, the time cost increases linearly with $N$ and is robust to varying choices of $k$.
-However, for the classical batch-based method, the computational burden is dramatically increased when the sample size increases.
-It becomes computationally inefficient or prohibitive when $N$ is greater than $10000$, mainly due to memory and time restrictions for the computation in practice.
+We use $\mbox{Batch}$ to denote the classical batch-based method and use $\mbox{RSGD}(k)$ to denote the proposed SGD method which updates the estimates every $k$ data points.
+The average computation time per simulation is summarized in Table \ref{tab:time} for varying $N$ and $k$.
+From Table \ref{tab:time}, we can see that for the classical batch-based method, the computational time increases linearly with $N^2$ and hence becomes memory inefficient or computationally prohibitive when $N$ is very large.
+However, the proposed SGD method scales well with the size of the dataset and is computationally and memory efficient, in particular, with choices of small $k$.